jacek-marchwicki/example-rx-and-kotlin-and-either/articles/nice-reader-writer-pattern.md

 ```

 # Conclusions
-1. Good patterns makes complicated logic more understandable,
+1. Good patterns make complicated logic more understandable.
-2. If your code is hard to read you need to rewrite it,
+2. If your code is hard to follow, you need to rewrite it.
 3. Especially when you write something hard, try to refactor your code to black boxes that implement only part of your logic.

 # Authors
-Authors:
 * Jacek Marchwicki [jacek.marchwicki@gmail.com](mailto:jacek.marchwicki@gmail.com)

-Corrected by:
-* Piotr Mądry